Upstream Sanctuary

 Practices

 Focused on equity and sustainability, we're committed to growing food and flowers that are good for the soil and soul.
 Our growing practices and philosophy are a synthesis of nature’s rhythms and environmentally friendly principles.
+Growing outdoors and in the greenhouse with a little help from our duck friends and Mavis the dog.
 Our goal is to manage nutrient cycles and reinforce the existing soil food web through all local inputs.
 These tenets of working in partnership and reciprocity with the land make a lot of practical and spiritual sense, informing all that we do at home in our gardens.

 We honour and acknowledge that much of what we know and are learning about these brilliant growing practices are all greatly based on Afro-Indigenous agricultural frameworks exploited by white colonialism through the harmful legacy of land theft and dispossession.

-We seek to reduce these harms from being perpetuated in our own garden by sharing a percentage of our sales each season and distributing these funds to BIPOC grassroots organizations both locally and across the country.
+We seek to reduce these harms from being perpetuated in our own garden by giving 100% of our profits each season to BIPOC grassroots organizations both locally and world-wide.
 These solidarity funds will go towards preserving heritage, history and culture for marginalized communities while furthering education and farming programs for people within the agricultural sphere.

 We honour and acknowledge that much of what we know and are learning about these brilliant growing practices are all greatly based on Afro-Indigenous agricultural frameworks exploited by white colonialism through the harmful legacy of land theft and dispossession.

-We seek to reduce these harms from being perpetuated in our own garden by sharing a percentage of our sales each season and distributing these funds to BIPOC grassroots organizations both locally and across the country.
+We seek to reduce these harms from being perpetuated in our own garden by giving 100% of our profits each season to BIPOC grassroots organizations both locally and world-wide.
 These solidarity funds will go towards preserving heritage, history and culture for marginalized communities while furthering education and farming programs for people within the agricultural sphere.